antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, API responses **MUST NOT** use a 2XX status code for an unsuccessful request

-If the API is unable to return a response to a request that does not meet it documented output a non-2XX status code **MUST** be used.
+If the API is unable to return a response to a request accounting to its documented output a non-`2XX` status code **MUST NOT** be used.

 For example, a request is made for a resource that cannot be found, the API is unable to return the expected output meaning a 2XX status code **MUST NOT** be used.

 If, for the same request, the resource can be found but the resource has been deprecated, the API has been able to return the expected output, in addition to some additional information (that it is deprecated).
-In this case a 2XX status code **MUST** be used, and the additional information included in the request (i.e. as a warning).
+In this case a `2XX` status code **MUST** be used, and the additional information included in the request (i.e. as a warning).

 Sources: